hKedia/dShare/report/README.md

 width="\linewidth"}

-Comparing the decentralized storage systems, both Sia and Storj provide an encrypted data storage; however current implementations do not allow for file sharing.
+Comparing the decentralized storage systems, both Sia and Storj provide encrypted data storage; however current implementations do not allow for file sharing.
 Moreover, both require platform specific crypto tokens to access the network.
 IPFS, on the other hand, does not encrypt files by default.
 Files on the IPFS network are accessed by their hashes; thus anyone who knows the file's hash can access the file.
 There are no storage contracts involved for storing files on the network.
 IPFS network does not require any crypto token for the users to access the